 Said rednecks were hassling him in the hopes of starting a fight.
 And he did try to warn them.

-The Aladdin series has Mozenrath, definitely the "raise an army of zombies against the hero" type of Necromancer, though he has non-necromantic powers as well and isn't seen raising the zombies on-screen (or calling them zombies).
+Aladdin: The Series has Mozenrath, definitely the "raise an army of zombies against the hero" type of Necromancer, though he has non-necromantic powers as well and isn't seen raising the zombies on-screen (or calling them zombies).
 It's possible he inherited some of the zombies, but he can create them as well, as shown by the zombie version of his mentor in his first episode.
 And at least part of him could be considered Undead.

 Starscream tries at one point.
 Unsurprisingly, it meets with what can charitably be called limited success, in that it does produce a giant robot zombie, but fails to give Starscream any measure of control over it.
 Oops.

-I don't recall him ever being referred to as one directly, but Skullmaster fits the bill rather well, his main power source being a legion of souls in his gem (souls given willingly) and he has a zombie army made of the bodies of those who gave up their souls.
+Skullmaster fits the bill rather well, his main power source being a legion of souls in his gem (souls given willingly) and he has a zombie army made of the bodies of those who gave up their souls.